schodet/nxt-python/README.md

 - Goldsloth for making some useful changes and keeping the tickets moving after the migration to Github.
 - All our users for their interest and support!

+## License

+NXT-Python is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.